charredgrass/charred-discord-bot/docs/game.md

 ## slots [credits]

-`!game slots [creidts`, where credits is a number, will spend that many credits and pull a slot machine.
+`!game slots [credits]`, where credits is a number, will spend that many credits and pull a slot machine.

 The payout is determined by the 3 icons in the middle row of the display.
 Icons divided into 3 tiers: